 I conducted a field experiment to determine if topography can help explain field-scale spatial variation in soil N2O emissions over the course of the growing season.
 We found evidence that cool temperatures may limit N2O production in response to spring rainfall.
 However, topography did not consistently explain variation in N2O emissions

 Publications: Krichels A, Yang WH.
 Dynamic controls on soil nitrous oxide hot spots and hot moments.
-In preparation for submission to JGR Biogeosciences
+JGR Biogeosciences 124, 3618-3634

 Do mycorrhizal associations mediate soil carbon storage in montane tropical forests?